 Hvar at a glance

 Where is Hvar island?
 The island is located off the coast of Croatia, between well-known cities of Split and Dubrovnik.
 The distance from Split is 19 nautical miles (35 km) and from Dubrovnik 77 nautical miles (140 km).
+From both places, Hvar is easily reachable as a day trip destination (see other day trips from Split).

 What is the size of Hvar?
 The island covers the area of 297 km2.
 The total length is 69 km.
 Being a fairly narrow island (see map below) the width is 10 km at the widest point but most of the island is just about 2-3km wide.
 The population of the islands is just over 11 thousands permanent inhabitants, 3800 of them living in the Hvar Town.